Chapter One – The Two Companions

 Morlen’s gaze followed him until he faded into the twilit backdrop, and lingered a short while thereafter.
 Then, finally alone with the one whose full attention he could scarcely win in the bustling city, he looked only to her.

 “I always found the Crystal Pool an enchanting place, growing up,” said Valeine, strolling around the stony curve ahead of Morlen.
 “Not only because an important piece of it was an heirloom of my house.
-But because, it’s like a shrine to what has always been, before so much that men have built and destroyed through the ages.
+But because, it’s like a shrine to what has always been, before so much that we’ve built and destroyed through the ages.
 It’s always reminded me that no matter how bleak the realms of men become, there can still be a new beginning.”

 Morlen walked along her path as she turned to face him, and he too admired the aura that never dwindled.
 “So much power radiates from this place,” he said, drawing a long breath through his nose.
 “Standing here now I can almost see their battle: Korine the Ancient throwing down He who lurks in the shadows, both of them entwined and smashing like lightning into stone while pieces of them splinter out and fuse together like a hundred white-hot embers.”
 He partially unsheathed the Crystal Blade, examining the mystical weapon at the very spot where it had been forged.